laurabenestan/Bayescan/README.md

 ## Description

-[Bayescan](http://cmpg.unibe.ch/software/BayeScan/) is a program that aim to identifying **putative candidate loci under natural selection** from genetic data, using differences in allele frequencies between populations.
+[Bayescan](http://cmpg.unibe.ch/software/BayeScan/) is a command-line program that aim to identifying **putative candidate loci under natural selection** from genetic data, using differences in allele frequencies between populations.

 BayeScan is based on the [Multinomial-Dirichlet model](https://en.wikipedia.org/wiki/Dirichlet-multinomial_distribution).

 This program can define three categories of putative candidate loci: